-As you are lowering your bodyweight you want to slightly flair your elbows outwards – this will allow for a better chest stretch.
+As you are lowering your body you want to slightly flair your elbows outwards – this will allow for a better chest stretch.

-Also, you want to make sure that your eccentric contraction (i.e. you lowering yourself down) is slow and controlled and not literally dropping your weight.
+Also, when performing dips, you want to make sure that your eccentric contraction (i.e. you lowering yourself down) is slow and controlled and not literally dropping your weight.
 Remember, that’s where the majority of muscle strain comes from.

 Once you start bringing yourself up, don’t go all the way up where you lock your elbows.
 This takes away the stress from the chest and triceps and adds to your joints.
 This is something that you want to avoid at all cost as it may lead to injury and you’re taking away the exercise’s effectiveness.